Avaiga/taipy-doc/docs/manuals/core/config/index.md

 To build such an application, the first step consists in configuring the characteristics and the desired behavior of your application and its entities.

-!!!
-Note "Reminder: Config vs Entities"
+!!! note "Reminder: Config vs Entities"

     The **data nodes**, **tasks**, **pipelines**, and **scenarios** concepts have two types of Taipy objects related to them: configuration objects and runtime objects.